ubirch/angularx-qrcode/projects/angularx-qrcode/README.md

 # @ubirch/angularx-qrcode

+**ATTENTION - This package will be removed soon - please use the original package [angularx-qrcode](https://www.npmjs.com/package/angularx-qrcode) again!!**

 `@ubirch/angularx-qrcode` is a fast and easy-to-use Ionic 4/5 and Angular 12/13 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular app with support for AOT and the Ivy compiler and runtime.
-It is a drop-in replacement for the no-longer-maintained `angularx-qrcode` package of Andreas Jacob <andreas@cordobo.de (http://cordobo.com/) which was a replacement for angular2 component `ng2-qrcode` and based on node-qrcode.
+It is a drop-in replacement for the no-longer-maintained `angularx-qrcode` package of Andreas Jacob (http://cordobo.com/) which was a replacement for angular2 component `ng2-qrcode` and based on node-qrcode.

 ## Demo App